 The greatest point of difficulty in communication for back-end and front-end developers is that gray area right in the middle of their job descriptions.
 Sooner or later, the front end will have to be connected to the back end.

-If a similar set of coding best practices (see here for a great one) is not followed by both teams, they will find it difficult or impossible to test and debug the resulting product.
+If a similar set of coding best practices (such as this 15 clean code best practices write-up) is not followed by both teams, they will find it difficult or impossible to test and debug the resulting product.

 It does not matter how good a development team is.
 If they cannot communicate well with each other, they will be incapable of producing the best possible product.
 But combine capable facilitation via a project manager with homogenous use of methodologies and best practices, and you have given your developers the best chance they will have of creating something great.